isomerpages/moe-northshorepri/_departments/Mathematics.md

 **V. Math @ Play**

-Math@Play programmes, a unique feature of the Mathematics curriculum at Northshore Primary, aim to foster the joy of learning in Mathematics.
+Math@Play programme, a unique feature of the Mathematics curriculum at Northshore Primary, aims to foster the joy of learning in Mathematics.
 Math@Play programmes gamify Math skills and concepts into games-based activities to stimulate greater students’ interests and build their confidence in learning Math.
 Students are provided with opportunities to contextualise their learning of Math concepts in “real-world” (game) setting.
 Such experiences allow students to seek out strategies to win games and experience fun in learning Math while reinforcing their mathematical skills and concepts.

 * Project <ins>**H**</ins>elp our <ins>**E**</ins>xplorers <ins>**L**</ins>earn <ins>**M**</ins>ath – Project H.E.L.M.
 (Home-School Partnership)
 * Terrific Thursday